The Irish win their first ACC game in program history in a Friday night showdown with Virginia Tech March 21.

 Prior to his coaching career, Woods played first base, catcher and outfield at Wheaton from 2001-04.
 He and his teammates captured three NEWMAC Championships and made three regional appearances.
 Woods was voted co-captain by his teammates prior to the start of the 2004 season.

 Woods graduated with a degree in history from Wheaton in 2004.
-He and his wife, Danielle, live in Granger and are expecting their first child in February 2014.
+He and his wife, Danielle, live in Granger and welcomed their first child, Caden, in Feb.
+2014.